Rosine Smith Sammons Butterfly House & Insectarium

 The butterfly house entrance is upstairs.
 There is elevator access to the entrance.

 Be aware that it is warm and humid inside.
 Plan on staying for at least 15 minutes.
+Thursday and Sunday mornings are watering times, so the butterfly house will be more humid.

 Please watch where you step!
 Butterflies often land and stay on the walkways.